LOW COST FINANCIAL SOLUTIONS

 Where possible we have included the actual commission levels that we receive via these links, (with the exception of Aviva) but should you have any questions please do not hesitate to contact us.

-We charge a flat fee, for a full Personal Financial Review, and in the case of certain investment-related advice, dependent on the complexity of the assistance and advice required, with these charges detailed below:
+Where we are not remunerated by way of solution provider commissions, we will in certain circumstances charge a direct Administration or Advisory Fee to cover our time and expertise.
+We charge a flat fee, for a full Personal Financial Review, the cancellation of applications already submitted, and in the case of certain investment-related advice, dependent on the complexity of the assistance and advice required, with these charges detailed below:

-For the provision of a low-cost market comparative of leading providers products and funds aligned to your personal risk profile a charge of €250.00 applies, but only where you choose not to proceed, so as to cover our time.
+For the provision of a low-cost market comparative of leading providers’ products and funds aligned to your personal risk profile, a charge of €250.00 applies which includes plan quotations and Revenue maximum funding reports, where appropriate.